Is Coffee Acidic?

 -

-Brazil Santos Good Cup Coffee – naturally smooth and creamy.
+Brazil Santos SC 17/18 Good Cup Coffee – naturally creamy.

 -

-Colombia Excelso Huila Coffee – medium-bodied with mild acidity.
+Colombia Excelso Huila Coffee – medium-bodied, mild acidity.

 -